Bishal-joshi/react-native-floating-action-button-opensource/README.md

 1. subButtons (Array)
 An array of objects representing sub-buttons.
 Each object should have the following properties:

-i. label (String): Text to be displayed on the sub-button. ii. color (String): Background color of the sub-button (optional, defaults to 'red'). iii. onPress (Function): Function to be executed when the sub-button is pressed.
+i). label (String): Text to be displayed on the sub-button. ii). color (String): Background color of the sub-button (optional, defaults to 'red'). iii). onPress (Function): Function to be executed when the sub-button is pressed.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.